johnerry/How-to-build-Swiip/README.md

 For the community editor, `fileReader` is used to convert files to their base64 reprisentation, as well as their temporary url representation, which i then pass to an image tag `src` to display the current selected image.

-A video walkthrough of these project is available:
+A video walkthrough of this project is available:

       https://youtu.be/OaaXgO6btcY